Security has to pay attention as it is front line managing life impacting or deadly incidents.

 The countries of concern with regards the IRGC are the ones that the IRGC has listed as a terror organization because those countries listed IRGC as such.

-The governmental bodies set and enforce rules and regulations for public and private security which could be state controlled or focused on private sector non-government institutes that set standards.Each country has their standardised training for K9 explosive detection.
+The governmental bodies set and enforce rules and regulations for public and private security which could be state controlled or focused on private sector non-government institutes that set standards.

+Each country has their standardised training for K9 explosive detection.
 For example, In the UK, the National Occupation Standards BS 8517 NASDU Level 4 certificate for explosive detection handler or for the Private Security Industry from the National Canine Training and Accreditation Scheme the NCTAS-P is the acceptable standard.

-When researching Intifada 1 and Intifada 2, one could find a mixture of explosives planted with time besides suicide bombers strapped up to manually self-detonate.
-The sites that were targeted was public transport besides restaurants, hotels and other public venues They were not primarily focused on the IDF.Â
+When researching Intifada 1 and Intifada 2, (1987-1990, 2000-05) one could find a mixture of explosives that would trigger with alarm clocks besides the suicide bombers strapped up to manually self-detonate.
+The sites that were targeted was public transport and intermodal hubs besides restaurants, hotels and other public venues They were not primarily focused on the IDF but rather focused on the entire population.

-Today, the suicide bomber can make use of more tools to achieve their objectives besides some sticking to the old-day techniques.
-For this discussion, let us stick to physical security and focus on using K9 cannine/dog explosive detection other than using fusional technologies that could be used.Â
+Today, the suicide bomber can make use of more tools to achieve their objectives besides some sticking to the olden-day techniques.
+For this discussion, let us stick to physical security and focus on using K9 canine/dog explosive detection besides using fusional technologies.

 Firstly focus on hardening by layering perimeter security.
 This could be from entry through the front door whereas security officers could search all people’s bags by hand and/or using metal detectors or x-ray machines.